JustineOverflow/nodejs-backend-of-twitter-clone/README.md

 - SQL
 - Sequelize

-The design is fully inspired by Twitter webapp.
+The design is inspired by Twitter webapp.

 ## Important